bheimbu/evolutionary_ecology/docs/source/section.rst

   .. code:: r

    # This is an example R code block
-   > indicates commands, do not type this, it is already in the command line
+   > # indicates commands, do not type it
    # Expected output is shown in grey
    # Comments and notes written after # are ignored by R and shown in green
    # Pay attention to quotes ( " " ) in commands, they indicate character strings that can be a vector or a file name or an option within a function